-On the one year anniversary of FloQast releasing the original three tags, custom tags are here!
-The original tags still remain: #journal_entry, #high_risk, and #non_close.
-Now you can add to those options with up to ten of your own custom tags.
+FloQast offers three standard tags: #journal_entry, #high_risk, and #non_close.
+You can add to those options with up to twenty of your own custom tags!

 Where are tags used in FloQast?

 Tags were introduced in FloQast to help organize your team's workflow.
 They allow your checklist items and reconciliations to be filtered in the application.
 Selecting a tag will filter the Checklist items or Reconciliations you are viewing to only display items that have been assigned that tag.

 Now you can create your own tags to help identify, group, organize, or otherwise improve your processes in FloQast.